10 Things to know about The Piano Life Saver System

 Below is the original 12 oz bottle of Pad Treatment for The Piano Life Saver System that you can buy on Amazon from The Dampp-Chaser Corporation.

-You can also buy more of the Dampp-Chaser humidifier pads here.
+Pads are also available below from the Dampp-Chaser humidifier pads here.

-Here's a combo pack with other Dampp-Chaser supplies including Pads, Pad Treatment, and new sleeves for especially dirty heater bars.
+Combo packs including other Dampp-Chaser supplies like Pads, Pad Treatment, and new sleeves for overly filthy heater bars.

-As long as the watering tube is in an acceptable position, there are only 3 things that will need attention.
+As long as the watering tube is in an acceptable position, there are only a few things that will need attention.

 Maintenance: